-Silverfish are a common household pest that feast on things like wallpaper glue, bookbinding, plaster, paper, drywall, carpet and other materials so although your home is unlikely to suffer extensive structural damage, common household items can be destroyed if these critters are left unchecked.
+Silverfish are a common pest that feast on things like wallpaper glue, bookbinding, plaster, paper, drywall, carpet and other materials so although your home is unlikely to suffer extensive structural damage, everyday household items can be destroyed if these critters are left unchecked.

 Are they dangerous?
 They aren’t interested in feasting off humans (and don’t transmit disease or poison anyone), though they are pests that can destroy books, garments, paper goods and other household items.

-Pantry items they are attracted to: Quick cooking oats, cornstarch, sugar, high starch foods and can survive without eating for up to a year.
+Pantry groceries they are attracted to: Quick cooking oats, cornstarch, sugar, high starch foods and can survive without eating for up to a year.

-I’ve listed a few tips below for getting rid of and repelling silverfish but keep in mind any eggs that have been laid may take up to two months to hatch, so you’ll likely find new populations to deal with over several weeks.
+I’ve listed a few tips and recipes below for getting rid of silverfish but keep in mind any eggs that have been laid may take up to two months to hatch, so you’ll likely find new populations to deal with over several weeks.

 First here are a few cleaning tips:

-- Vacuum frequently to get rid of eggs (especially well around floor boards and crevices).
+- Vacuum frequently to get rid of eggs (focus well: floor boards and crevices).
 Empty vacuum cleaner contents into a plastic bag, tie securely and dispose of immediately.

 - Wash all surfaces regularly with a peppermint or eucalyptus cleaner to help repel them.